Rainwater tank: Contamination and maintenance

 If rainwater is used for drinking, it is often filtered first.
 Filtration (such as reverse osmosis, ultraviolet sterilization, or ultrafiltration) may remove pathogens.
-While rain water is pure it may become contaminated by particulate matter in the air as it falls or during collection.
-While rain water does not contain chlorine, contamination from airborne pollutants, which settle onto rooftops, may be a risk in urban or industrial areas.
+While rainwater is pure, it may become contaminated by particulate matter in the air as it falls or during collection.
+While rainwater does not contain chlorine, contamination from airborne pollutants, which settle onto rooftops, may be a risk in urban or industrial areas.
 Many water suppliers and health authorities, such as the New South Wales Department of Health, do not advise using rainwater for drinking when there is an alternative mains water supply available.
 However, reports of illness associated with rainwater tanks are relatively infrequent, and public health studies in South Australia (the Australian state with the highest rainwater usage rate) have not identified a correlation.
 Rainwater is generally considered fit to drink if it smells, tastes and looks fine; however, some pathogens, chemical contamination and sub-micrometre suspended metal may produce neither smell nor taste and may not be visible.

 Australian standards may differ greatly from other places in the world where rainwater is commonly used for drinking water.
 In the United States, rainwater is being increasingly used throughout the country for various purposes.
 In the semi-arid western state of New Mexico, for instance, many residents in the Taos and Santa Fe areas in particular use rainwater either for landscaping purposes or even all household uses (including potable indoor water).
 The "smells, tastes, and looks fine" standard used in the above paragraph is not an absolute indicator of rainwater safety.
 Most people who are rainwater users for potable purposes in the US make certain that their water is safe through filtration, ultraviolet sterilization, and testing.